 Learn more about who has the legal right to file a wrongful death lawsuit.

+In a successful wrongful death case, "damages"—or the plaintiff's claimed losses—are awarded to the deceased person's survivors to compensate them for the death.
 In Maine, damages in a wrongful death case are available for a long list of losses, including: